 Must-have oils for travel

 This is not an exhaustive list but just a few essentials to get you started.
 The following oils are what I consider to be the bare minimum for traveling.
-I actually plan to do a separate post with a more comprehensive look at the oils (and vitamins & supplements) I love to bring along on trips, so stay tuned for that.
+For a more comprehensive look at the oils I love to bring along on trips, check out Must-Have Essential Oils for Travel.